wssmith/EdisonScripts/README.md

 3. You can save the regions as individual WAVs with 'File > Export Regions > For sampler use'.

 ## Compatibility
+Requires FL Studio 21.

 FL 21 dropped support for Pascal scripting, with Python scripting added as a replacement.

-This script was originally written in Pascal and supported automatic pitch detection for use in DirectWave.
-There's currently no way to accomplish this with a Python script (as of 1/15/2023).
-Pitch detection will be added back if the Python scripting API ever allows it.
+SliceSamples was originally written in Pascal and supported automatic pitch detection for use in DirectWave.
+As of January 2023, it isn't possible to tag regions with a Python script, so pitch detection has been removed.

 ## Example